klaarnut/user-docs/en/setting-autumation-emails.md

 # Email Template

-Set an Email Template for every email sent out to your visitors and admin.
-Use the same style, Header, and footer to be more unique.
+Make your website more you with the custom email template for email sent out to those visitors who register to your website as Welcome Email, Email Template can be useful and easier to support you.
+Custom its design to be matched your website design.

 This email template can be used for: